elemental/elemental-web/source/doc-dev/core/dist_matrix/GDM.rst

    .. rubric:: Constructors and destructors

-   .. cpp:function:: GeneralDistMatrix( GeneralDistMatrix<T,U,V>&& A )
+   .. cpp:function:: GeneralDistMatrix( GeneralDistMatrix<T,U,V>&& A ) noexcept

       A C++11 move constructor which cheaply transfers resources from `A` to the new matrix by swapping metadata.